Definitions and medical terms about stillbirth

 Chaplains offer spiritual care to patients and their families.
 They can help you if you want your baby to be blessed following a stillbirth, need guidance organising the funeral or need spiritual support while you’re in hospital.
 Some hospitals have chaplains from different faiths.
 You don’t have to be a practising believer to talk to the chaplain.
 In some hospitals, the chaplain will also take on the role of bereavement officer and help you with the practicalities such as paperwork too.

-If a baby carries too many or not enough chromosomes, they won’t develop properly in the womb.
-Chromosomal abnormalities are thought to be a possible cause of early miscarriage (before 12 weeks) and stillbirth later in pregnancy.
+Chromosome abnormalities affect how a baby develops in the womb.
+They are thought to be a possible cause of early miscarriage (before 12-13 weeks) and stillbirth later in pregnancy.

 Chorioamnionitis